tianyi-lab/Superfiltering/README.md

 ## ToDo
 - [x] Release the code, data, and models.
 - [ ] Release new versions.
-- [ ] Implement our method on more dataset and base models.
+- [ ] Implement our method on more datasets and base models.

 ## Citation